-The Festival of Lights at the Cincinnati Zoo is one of my favorite annual holiday events in Cincinnati.
+The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 Each holiday season the Cincinnati Zoo is transformed into a beautiful winter wonderland filled with lights.